feojeda/homeworkHCL/README.md

   **witch ones?**

-  > A set of tasks could be excecute on parallel when all their dependents are done.
+  > A set of tasks could be execute on parallel when all their dependents are done.

-   Now we can divide the tasks excecution in a set steps when each step excetuce a set of parallel tasks.
+   Now we can divide the tasks execution in a set steps when each step execute a set of parallel tasks.
    On this case:
    Step 1: